 Being Something

-Where we came from is so important because it allows us to be from something.
-We trace our roots back to the mother country.
+Where we came from is important because it allows us to be from something.
+We trace our roots back to the mother country if we are European.
 It makes us something rather than a boring old person now, who doesn’t even represent the mother country.
 Americans reach for these because there is no national identity.

 We won’t let go of the cities we lived in or the place of our origins.
 We move to other cities and talk about the city before, like God’s Jerusalem, which is hanging in heaven.
-We want to be known for more than just standing there with nothing but the way we look.
-We want you to know we have a past, and where we came from, we were a big deal.
+We want to be known for more than just standing there with nothing but how we look.
+We want you to know we have a past, and we were a big deal where we came from.

 We hold on to sports teams, religions, gangs, political groups, exercise styles, and anything else that will allow us to be in a group and not alone.